ethangclark/r2v/README.md

 ```
 Here, `View`s and `Reactions` will update when the giant object is set to a new value, but won't update to changes on subfields of the giant object.
 Since turning an object into an state has a computational expense, this may be desirable in some cases.

-#### Setters
+#### Setter methods

-Setters are methods that rvu auto-generates for you.
+rvu auto-generates setter `Method`s for you.
 They are automatically generated for all non-function fields.
 So, if you define `const myObs = View('myViewName', { abc: 123 })`, `myObs.setAbc` will be automatically defined and always-available.

-If you define your own setter methods, rvu will respect the method you define, and will not override it.
+If you define your own setter `Method` for a field, rvu will respect the `Method` you define, and will not override it.
 If for some reason you want to prevent a setter from being generated, define it as `null`, like so:

 ```tsx
 const state = State({